cincospenguinos/NLP/hw3/README.md

 Feel free to use my ruby script `test.rb` to compare output.
 It may not actually be very helpful for you.
 It made my job of finishing this assignment a whole lot easier though.

+All of the traces that you wish to see are included in the `traces/` directory.